ldpercy/year-clock/readme.md

 Each theme is a directory `yearclock/theme/[themeName]/` with two files:

-* theme.class.js - module containing settings, theme class and the main `getThemeSVG()` method
+* theme.js - module containing theme class, settings, and the main `getThemeSVG()` method
 * theme.css	- regular stylesheet for the clock

 Optional style variants (specified with the 'style' parameter) are stored as: